aqlaboratory/hsm/predict/README.md

 Predictions are run through one of two scripts, `predict_domains.py` and `predict_proteins.py`, for either domain-peptide or protein-protein predictions.
 All domain-peptide interactions that comprise a protein-protein prediction are output from the `predict_proteins.py` script.
 By default, data is output to an `outputs/` directory; please create this directory before running.

+Before using the pre-trained models (released in `models/`, please refer to the **Pre-trained Models** section, below.

 ## Domain-Peptide Interaction Predictions

 Code used for predicting domain-peptide interactions is located in the predict/ directory in this repository.
 The functionality should primarily be accessed via the `predict_domains.py` script.